 Ask them if they want to add anything or if they have any questions about what you are proposing for the next steps.
 This subtle step of getting your prospects engaged in the next step discussion goes a long way in putting some responsibility on them to remember and follow through with the discussion points.

 When you get this smaller commitment, you are taking steps to make your prospects more comfortable agreeing to larger commitments down the road, which will come in handy during contract time.

-“Next Steps” is not the same as the “Follow-Up”
+“Next sale steps” is not the same as the “follow-up”